whatsapp_btn

 What is the Software Testing Life Cycle?

-A life cycle is the series of transformations that an entity goes through from one form to another.
+A life cycle of software testing is similar to the series of transformations that an entity goes from one form to another.
 Many tangible and enigmatic creatures go through a succession of transformations from beginning to end.

 When we discuss the cycle of testing, we refer to the program as an entity.
-The STLC is the process of carrying out various actions when testing.
+The software testing life cycle phases (STLC) is the process of carrying out various actions when testing.

 One of these activities is checking the created software to verify if it fits specified criteria.